I’m a big fan of experimenting with my own health.

-While it's not inexpensive I definitely think that it was worth it and I certainly plan to do it again on myself.
+While it’s not inexpensive I definitely think that it was worth it and I certainly plan to do it again by myself.

 I’m also going to experiment on some family members (and some of you if you’re up for it) to see what kind of results I can get.

 I’m going to see how long the changes I’ve experimented with will last and then go from there.

 I’m thinking that perhaps another 10-day gut cleanse will be in order in about 2-3 months or so.